For he will put his angels in charge of you, to guard you in all your ways. Psalm 91:11

 Gedaliah Rules in Judah

-7 Now when all the captains of the forces who were in the fields, they and their men, heard that the king of Babylon had made Gedaliah the son of Ahikam governor in the land, and had committed to him men, women, children, and of the poorest of the land, of those who were not taken captive to Babylon, 8 then Ishmael the son of Nethaniah, and Johanan and Jonathan the sons of Kareah, and Seraiah the son of Tanhumeth, and the sons of Ephai the Netophathite, and Jezaniah the son of the Maacathite, they and their men came to Gedaliah to Mizpah.
+7 Now all the captains of the forces who were in the fields, they and their men heard that the king of Babylon had made Gedaliah the son of Ahikam governor in the land and had committed to him men, women, children, and of the poorest of the land, of those who were not taken captive to Babylon.
+8 So Ishmael the son of Nethaniah, and Johanan and Jonathan the sons of Kareah, and Seraiah the son of Tanhumeth, and the sons of Ephai the Netophathite, and Jezaniah the son of the Maacathite, they and their men came to Gedaliah to Mizpah.

 9 Gedaliah the son of Ahikam the son of Shaphan swore to them and to their men, saying, “Do not be afraid to serve the Chaldeans.
 Dwell in the land and serve the king of Babylon, and it will be well with you.
 10 As for me, I will dwell at Mizpah, to stand before the Chaldeans who will come to us, but you, gather wine and summer fruits and oil, and put them in your vessels, and dwell in your cities that you have taken.”

 11 Likewise when all the Jews who were in Moab, and among the children of Ammon, and in Edom, and who were in all the countries, heard that the king of Babylon had left a remnant of Judah, and that he had set over them Gedaliah the son of Ahikam, the son of Shaphan, 12 then all the Jews returned from all the places where they had been driven, and came to the land of Judah, to Gedaliah, to Mizpah, and gathered a large quantity of wine and summer fruits.